bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/google-webmaster-guidelines.md

 If you believe that another site is abusing Google’s quality guidelines, please let us know by [filing a spam report](https://www.google.com/webmasters/tools/spamreport).
 Google prefers developing scalable and automated solutions to problems, and will use the report for further improving our spam detection systems.

-&lt;iframe style=“-webkit-transform:scale(0.7);-moz-transform-scale(0.7);frameborder=”0" allowfullscreen=“1” allow=“accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture” title=“YouTube video player” width=“640” height=“360” src=“https://www.youtube.com/embed/2oPj5\_9WxpA?origin=https%3A%2F%2Fdevelopers.google.com&showinfo=0&video-id=2oPj5\_9WxpA&enablejsapi=1&widgetid=3” id=“widget4”&gt;
+&lt;iframe style="-webkit-transform:scale(0.7);-moz-transform-scale(0.7);frameborder=”0" allowfullscreen="1” allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture” title="YouTube video player” width="640” height="360” src="https://www.youtube.com/embed/2oPj5\_9WxpA?origin=https%3A%2F%2Fdevelopers.google.com&showinfo=0&video-id=2oPj5\_9WxpA&enablejsapi=1&widgetid=3” id="widget4”&gt;

 ### Basic principles

 -   Make pages primarily for users, not for search engines.
 -   Don’t deceive your users.
 -   Avoid tricks intended to improve search engine rankings.
 A good rule of thumb is whether you’d feel comfortable explaining what you’ve done to a website that competes with you, or to a Google employee.
-Another useful test is to ask, “Does this help my users?
+Another useful test is to ask, "Does this help my users?
 Would I do this if search engines didn’t exist?”
 -   Think about what makes your website unique, valuable, or engaging.
 Make your website stand out from others in your field.

 ### Specific guidelines